 The data that DAN have collected are not complete.
 North American (US and Canadian) statistics are fairly extensive and detailed, while foreign and tropical dive incident statistics are more limited.
-Incidentally, in many parts of the world dive incident reports are deliberately suppressed from public knowledge, for reasons including the protection of local tourist industries.
+Incidentally, in many parts of the world diving accidents are deliberately suppressed from public knowledge, for reasons including the protection of local tourist industries.
 So we don’t often hear about diving accidents, even though they happen every day.

-It’s reasonable to assume that the North American dive industry (dive shops, professional instructors/divemasters and tour operators) adhere to higher standards of safety than in many tropical countries, for a variety of reasons including litigation risk and the enforcement of standards by the industry’s leading training organization: PADI.
+It’s reasonable to assume that the North American dive industry (dive shops, professional instructors/divemasters and tour operators) adhere to higher standards of safety than in many tropical countries, for a variety of reasons including massive litigation risk and the enforcement of minimum safety standards by the industry’s leading training organization: PADI.
 But in 2nd and 3rd world countries, the safety risks that divers are exposed to are likely much higher.
 There’s no data to support that assertion, but personal experience tells me that this is true.

 DAN stresses that their data should not be used to draw specific conclusions and inferences about the risks involved in diving or the frequency of accidents, but rather as a general indication of the types of injuries and fatalities that do get reported.